itssagunkarki/Asteroids/README.md

 # Asteroids

-Using NASA API to display asteroids that are close to earth.
+Using NASA API to display details about asteroids that are close to earth.